-- 6.5.1 The DSL is a senior member of staff of the School's leadership team with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) throughout the School. - 6.5.2 The DSL has the appropriate status and authority within the school to carry out the duties of the post, and the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings (and / or to support other staff to do so) and to contribute to the assessment of children.
-The name and contact details of the DSL are set out in the School contacts list at the front of this policy.
-The main responsibilities of the DSL are set out in Annex C of KCSIE. - 6.5.3 The DSL will also liaise with the Head to inform them of issues relating to any police investigations and the statutory requirements for children to have an appropriate adult.
-The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles to whom the provisions of PACE Code C and any other code of practice apply.
+- 6.5.1 The DSLs are senior member of staff of the School's leadership team with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) throughout the School. - 6.5.2 DSLs have the appropriate status and authority within the school to carry out the duties of the post, and the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings (and / or to support other staff to do so) and to contribute to the assessment of children.
+The name and contact details of the DSLs are set out in the School contacts list at the front of this policy.
+The main responsibilities of the DSLs are set out in Annex C of KCSIE. - 6.5.3 The DSLs will also liaise with the Head to inform them of issues relating to any police investigations and the statutory requirements for children to have an appropriate

-- 6.5.4 Mrs Krystle Flack and the DSL will take lead responsibility for pupils who are looked after children. - 6.5.5 The DSL will also undertake the role of senior mental health lead and is responsible for developing a holistic approach to promoting and supporting the mental wellbeing of pupils and staff. - 6.5.6 If the DSL is unavailable the activities of the DSL will be carried out by a Deputy DSL.
-The Deputy DSLs' details are also set out in the School contacts list at the front of this policy. - 6.5.7 The Head of Safeguarding works alongside the DSL, managing safeguarding casework and routine safeguarding administration, on the DSL's behalf.
-The DSL has lead responsibility for all matters regarding safeguarding
+- adult.
+The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles to whom the provisions of PACE Code C and any other code of practice apply. - 6.5.4 Mrs Krystle Flack (Designated Teacher Cranleigh Senior School) and the DSL/Designated Teacher (Cranleigh Prep School) will take lead responsibility for pupils who are looked after children. - 6.5.5 The DSL will also undertake the role of senior mental health lead and is responsible for developing a holistic approach to promoting and supporting the mental wellbeing of pupils and staff. - 6.5.6 If the DSLs are unavailable the activities of the DSL will be carried out by a Deputy DSL.
+The Deputy DSLs' details are also set out in the School contacts list at the front of this policy. - 6.5.7 The Head of Safeguarding works alongside the DSL in both Cranleigh Prep School and Cranleigh Senior School, managing safeguarding casework and routine safeguarding administration, on the DSL's behalf.
+The DSLs have lead responsibility for all matters regarding safeguarding